MENA3100 - Characterization of materials

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies.
 Read more about special admission requirements (in Norwegian).

-The following HSE courses must also be taken in the same semester or earlier than MENA3100:
+The following HSE course must also be taken in the same semester or earlier than MENA3100:

 Recommended previous knowledge